-Wales is blessed with a fantastic landscape and dramatic coastline, very few areas of the principality are flat and unmemorable.
+Wales is blessed with a fantastic landscape and dramatic coastline and very few areas of the principality are flat and unmemorable, hence the plethora of scenic rail journeys.

 The Welsh railway network is much sparser than it had been in its heyday, but most of the longer-distance routes have endured and virtually all of them are wonderfully beautiful!